Adding a New Format

 Writing Tests

 Next we need to write tests for the format (you weren’t thinking of skipping this step were you!?).
-The tests should go in: test/test_io/test_jingle.py.
-The hardest part is finding a small (typically no more than 1-2 mb) file to include in the test suite.
-The Adding test data section details how to do this.
+The hardest part of testing new file formats is finding a small (typically no more than 10 ish mb) file to include in the test suite.
+Once you have such a file, Adding test data details how to add it to the registry.

 import pytest